cristianoliveira/ergo/README.md

 echo "ergoproxy http://localhost:3000" > .ergo
 ergo run
 ```
-Now you are able to access: `http://ergoproxy.dev`.
+Now you should be able to access: `http://ergoproxy.dev`.
-Ergo redirects anything that finishes with `.dev` to the configured url.
+Ergo redirects anything ending with `.dev` to the configured url.

 Simple, right?
 No magic involved.